DWI Defense Attorney

 Finally, any legal analysis should also include: (1) whether or not the chemical test performed was conducted properly and that the test results were reliable and valid, and (2) was the request for additional testing honored properly by the officer.

-If you are charged with a DWI, it is imperative that you get an experienced and aggressive Minnesota DWI attorney to explore the viability of these defenses for your case.
+If you are charged with a DWI, it is imperative that you get an experienced and aggressive Minnesota DWI defense attorney to explore the viability of these defenses for your case.